 My name is Mike Lockhart, and this is my web log.
 I am a senior support sysadmin and larval web hacker for a well known Australian Open Source web content management company.
 I do mainly Linux and Matrix work, and dabble in some other languages and projects in my Copious Free Time.
-Before this, I worked for nearly 15 years in EDS and Hewlett Packard on lots of different systems.

-I'm also married for almost 19 years and we are parents to three boys aged between 5 and 12 years.
+I'm also married for 19 years and we are parents to three boys aged between 5 and 12 years.
 We live in Tasmania, where we grew up, returning here from New South Wales, in late 2013.
 We all feel very lucky to be living here, with family close at hand and an awesome, friendly and welcoming community around us.

 On the Net, I go by the handle sinewalker, and while after 20 years I think I've outgrown it, it's still a unique username in most places.
 A newer handle I'm adopting is milohax.